unioslo/zabbix-cli/docs/guide/configuration.md

 #### `default_hostgroups`

 Default host groups to assign to hosts created with `create_host`.
+Hosts are always added to these groups unless `--no-default-hostgroup` is provided.

 Type: `List[str]`